increase conversions on your website

 Reduce Heavy Animations

-Animations add visual appeal, but too many slow down performance and disrupt the user experience.
+Animations add visual appeal, but too many slow down performance and disrupt the experience.
 Mobile devices, especially older ones, struggle with resource-heavy animations, causing lag, delayed interactions, and higher bounce rates.

 18